This country-specific Q&A provides an overview of Tax laws and regulations applicable in Greece.

 Are different vehicles for carrying on business, such as companies, partnerships, trusts, etc, recognised as taxable entities?
 What entities are transparent for tax purposes and why are they used?

 Corporations and partnerships alike are taxed as separate legal entities.
 Trusts cannot be established under Greek law however for tax purposes foreign trusts are considered as taxable entities.

 In general, business entities are not transparent.
-Exceptions to this, such as Greek Venture Capital Mutual Funds (ΑΚΕΣ), are few in number.
+Exceptions to this, such as Greek Venture Capital Mutual Funds (ΑΚΕΣ) and Alternative Investment Funds (OEE), are few in number.

 Is liability to business taxation based upon a concepts of fiscal residence or registration?
 Is so what are the tests?

 Greece taxes its residents on their worldwide income, whereas it taxes non-residents in respect of income sourced in Greece, such as for example business profits attributable to a permanent establishment in Greece.
 For establishing tax residence, as analysed under question 7, one may examine whether incorporation was performed in accordance with Greek law or whether the registered seat or place of effective management of a taxpayer is in Greece.

 Are there any special taxation regimes, such as enterprise zones or favourable tax regimes for financial services or co-ordination centres, etc?